paulczar/docker-torbrowser/README.md

 # Tor Browser - Docker Project #

-The purpose of this project is to provide an ephemeral image for anonymous web browsing.
+This project is providing an ephemeral image optionally anonymous for web browsing.

-# Build from Dockerfile #
+## Build image from Dockerfile ##

 ```
 git clone https://github.com/dbravender/docker-torbrowser.git
-docker build -t torbrowser .
+cd docker-torbrowser
+./build-image
 ```

-## Start Script ##
+## Browse web ##

-*Use the start script provided in this repository to start a browser*
+*Use the start script provided in this repository to start the browser*

-`./start`
+`./startiw`

+To simply start an ephemeral anonymous browser:

+`./starttb`

 Pressing CTRL+C or closing the browser window will stop the container.